top of page

 An Easy, 20-10 meters Vee beam for 40 meters take the number times 2X.
 Note: I use pulleys at the top of the antenna, which makes it easy to raise

-Selecting the correct values of the 2 terminating resistors is not so simple as it was with the single long-wire beam.
-As the following trial table shows, the value is not exceptionally critical, although we may have reasons for choosing one value over another.
+Selecting the correct values of the 2 terminating resistors as the following trial table shows, the value is not exceptionally critical, although we may have reasons for choosing one value over another.
 For design purposes, the reasons may involve the best compromise among gain, front-to-back ratio, and impedance.
 In practical installations, the reasons generally focus on what non-inductive resistors may be available.
 The test table (and others to follow) uses NEC-4 models with 5 wavelength legs 1-wavelegnth above an average SN ground.

 So where to find large non-inductive resistors are used to terminate the antennas